Massimogiusti5/Field-Session/README.md

     ports:
       - "2181:2181"
     networks:
       - fieldsession
-  kafka-1:
+  kafka:
     image: wurstmeister/kafka
-    depends_on:
-      - zookeeper
-    networks:
-        - fieldsession
-    environment:
-      KAFKA_ADVERTISED_HOST_NAME: kafka-1
-      KAFKA_BROKER_ID: 1
-      KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
-      KAFKA_AUTO_CREATE_TOPICS_ENABLE: false
-      KAFKA_CREATE_TOPICS: "sendvehicle:5:3"
     ports:
-      - "19092:19092"
+      - "9092:9092"
-  kafka-2:
-    image: wurstmeister/kafka
     depends_on:
       - zookeeper
     networks:
       - fieldsession
     environment:
-      KAFKA_ADVERTISED_HOST_NAME: kafka-2
+      KAFKA_ADVERTISED_HOST_NAME: kafka
-      KAFKA_BROKER_ID: 2
       KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
       KAFKA_AUTO_CREATE_TOPICS_ENABLE: false
-    ports:
-      - "29092:29092"
-  kafka-3:
-    image: wurstmeister/kafka
-    depends_on:
-      - zookeeper
+      KAFKA_CREATE_TOPICS: "sendvehicle:2:1"
 networks:
-        - fieldsession
-    environment:
-      KAFKA_ADVERTISED_HOST_NAME: kafka-3
-      KAFKA_BROKER_ID: 3
-      KAFKA_ZOOKEEPER_CONNECT: zookeeper:2181
-      KAFKA_AUTO_CREATE_TOPICS_ENABLE: false
-    ports:
-      - "39092:39092"
-networks:
   fieldsession:
     name: field_session
 ```

-- To run a cluster with multiple brokers, the microservices require updated images.
+- To run a cluster with one broker, the microservices require updated images.
-- First `cd` into `data-generator` then in `DataGeneratorConfig.java`, replace line 32 with: `properties.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "kafka-1:19092, kafka-2:29092, kafka-3:39092");`.
-This ensures that the producer connects to all three instances of Kafka.
+- First `cd` into `data-generator/src/main/java/session/field/config` then in `DataGeneratorConfig.java`, replace line 32 with: `properties.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "kafka:9092");`.
-- For `data-processor-a`, in `DataProcessorAConfig.java` replace line 36 with: `properties.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "kafka-1:9092, kafka-2:9092, kafka-3:9092");`.
-This ensures that the producer can connect to all instances of Kafka.
+- For `data-processor-a`, in `data-processor-a/src/main/java/session/field/config/DataProcessorAConfig.java` replace line 36 with: `properties.put(ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG, "kafka:9092");`.
-- this can also be done with `data-processor-b`.
-To connect to the three brokers, in `kafka_consumer.py` change the variable `bootstrapServers` to `['kafka-1:9092', 'kafka-2:9092', 'kafka-3:9092']`.
+- this can also be done with `data-processor-b`. in `data-processor-b/data-processor/kafka_consumer.py` change the variable `bootstrapServers` to `['kafka:9092']`.

 - Then from `infrastructure/docker-compose.yml` run `$ docker-compose build` to update the images
 - Then from `brokers/docker-compose.yml` run `$ docker-compose up` to load the brokers into a container
 - Finally, run `$ docker-compose up` from `infrastructure/docker-compose.yml` to load the microservices into a container.

+- You can also scale the configuration up. it is possible to scale instances of zookeeper and futher instances of kafka.

 ### Modifying Deployment